caryoscelus/shabby/README.md

 Dependencies
 ------------
 First of all, you need Chlorophytum.
 Compile it and put jar into libs/ directory.
+(or you can just put it alongside shabby source and run "ant runup" instead; see below).
 You'll also need to put libgdx and clojure jars into libs/ directory.

 Building & running
 ------------------